andrei-lazer/order-book/README.md

 # 📈 Order Book Matching Engine

-This is a price-time priority order book implemented in C++.
+This is a price-time priority limit order book implemented in C++.

 ## 🚀 Features
-- Add and delete 'Good till Cancelled' orders.
-- In-built matching engine.
-- Depth information API.
+- Add, Cancel and Match events are published to a lock-free ring buffer, enabling non-blocking queries.
-- Unit testing with Google Test
+- Unit testing with Google Test.
+- Benchmarking obtained rates of up to *580,000 orders/second* including matches and concurrent querying.

+## Benchmark Demo

 ## 📒 To-Do
-- Concurrency support
 - Market orders

 ## Building details